yazilimcilarinmolayeri/pixels-clone/README.md

 # Pixels

 An application API that allows its users to set pixels on a canvas.
-Like Reddit Place but for devolopers and end users.
+Like Reddit Place but more flexible and customizable.
 Visit the [Yazılımcıların Mola Yeri](https://discord.gg/KazHgb2) server for more information and support.
-Good enjoy!
+Have fun!

 ### Content